-BACKGROUND: OXA-2 is a class D β-lactamase that confers resistance to penicillins, as well as narrow-spectrum cephalosporins.
+Background: OXA-2 is a class D b-lactamase that confers resistance to penicillins, as well as narrow-spectrum cephalosporins.
 OXA-2 was recently reported to also possess carbapenem-hydrolysing activity.
 Here, we describe a KPC-2-encoding Klebsiella pneumoniae isolate that demonstrated reduced susceptibility to ceftazidime and ertapenem due to production of OXA-2.
-OBJECTIVES: To elucidate the role of OXA-2 production in reduced ceftazidime and ertapenem susceptibility in a K. pneumoniae ST258 clinical isolate.
-METHODS: MICs were determined by the agar dilution method.
+Objectives: To elucidate the role of OXA-2 production in reduced ceftazidime and ertapenem susceptibility in a K. pneumoniae ST258 clinical isolate.
+Methods: MICs were determined by the agar dilution method.
 WGS was conducted to identify and compare resistance genes between isolates.
-Expression of KPC-2 was quantified by quantitative RT-PCR and immunoblotting.
-OXA-2 was expressed in Escherichia coli TOP10, as well as in K. pneumoniae ATCC 13883, to define the relative contribution of OXA-2 in β-lactam resistance.
+Expression of KPC-2 was quantified by quantitative RT–PCR and immunoblotting.
+OXA-2 was expressed in Escherichia coli TOP10, as well as in K. pneumoniae ATCC 13883, to define the relative contribution of OXA-2 in b-lactam resistance.
 Kinetic studies were conducted using purified OXA-2 enzyme.
-RESULTS: K. pneumoniae 1761 belonged to ST258 and carried both blaKPC-2 and blaOXA-2.
+Results: K. pneumoniae 1761 belonged to ST258 and carried both blaKPC-2 and blaOXA-2.
 However, expression of blaKPC-2 was substantially reduced due to an IS1294 insertion in the promoter region.
-K. pneumoniae 1761, K. pneumoniae ATCC 13883 and E. coli TOP10 carrying blaOXA-2-harbouring plasmids showed reduced susceptibility to ertapenem and ceftazidime, but meropenem, imipenem and cefepime were unaffected. blaOXA-2 was carried on a 2910 bp partial class 1 integron containing aacA4-blaOXA-2-qacEΔ1-sul1 on an IncA/C2 plasmid, which was not present in the earlier ST258 isolates possessing blaKPC-2 with intact promoters.
+K. pneumoniae 1761, K. pneumoniae ATCC 13883 and E. coli TOP10 carrying blaOXA-2-harbouring plasmids showed reduced susceptibility to ertapenem and ceftazidime, but meropenem, imipenem and cefepime were unaffected. blaOXA-2 was carried on a 2910 bp partial class 1 integron containing aacA4-blaOXA-2-qacED1-sul1 on an IncA/C2 plasmid, which was not present in the earlier ST258 isolates possessing blaKPC-2 with intact promoters.
 Hydrolysis of ertapenem by OXA-2 was confirmed using purified enzyme.
-CONCLUSIONS: Production of OXA-2 was associated with reduced ceftazidime and ertapenem susceptibility in a K. pneumoniae ST258 isolate.
+Conclusions: Production of OXA-2 was associated with reduced ceftazidime and ertapenem susceptibility in a K. pneumoniae ST258 isolate.

 All Science Journal Classification (ASJC) codes